tarof429/stuckathome/building_a_pc_2022/post_install.md

 To install abcde, you need to build the aur from https://aur.archlinux.org/abcde.git.
 This package has a dependency on cd-discid and vorbis-tools.
 The vorbis-tools package can be installed easily using `pacman -S vorbis-tools`.
 For cd-discid, you need to build the aur https://aur.archlinux.org/cd-discid.git.
 Finally, to install abcde, you need to install a PGP signature as mentioned at https://bbs.archlinux.org/viewtopic.php?id=261267 which is referring to the GPG keys for either Steve or Andrew on the abcde download page at https://abcde.einval.com/download/.
 Search for this key at https://keys.openpgp.org, download the file, and import the key by running `gpg --import <file>`.
 You should now be able to install abcde.

 You also need to install a configuration file for abcde.
-For example, see http://andrews-corner.org/abcde.html and https://bbs.archlinux.org/viewtopic.php?id=202331.
+For example, see http://andrews-corner.org/abcde.html and https://bbs.archlinux.org/viewtopic.php?id=202331 and copy it to ~/.abcde.conf.

+Also install python-eyed3 from aur.

+Also to encode music to m4a instead of mp3, install fdkaac.

 If you use cantata to play music, install mpd first.
 A player that doesn't require mpd is musickube.